Crystalline Weyl semimetal phase in Quantum Spin Hall systems under magnetic fields: Introduction

 Weyl semimetals originate from stable accidental crossings between a pair of bands.
 In contrast to symmetry protected crossing points, WN are stable to perturbations, which can only shift their position in reciprocal space but not their presence.
 These gapless points carry a quantized topological invariant, which guarantees their stability.
 The presence of these stable points can be formally understood by studying the codimension of the Hamiltonian, i.e.~the number of tunable parameters to achieve degeneracy.
 This number is sensitive to the symmetries and dimensionality of the Hamiltonian.
 For example, assuming a lack of time-reversal symmetry (TRS) and/or inversion symmetry (IS), we can write a generic two-band Hamiltonian

 with eigenenergies $E_\pm=f({\bf k})\pm\sqrt{\sum_{i=x,y,z} f_i^2({\bf k})}$ and the Pauli matrices $\sigma_i$ spanning the space of the two bands.
 Here, the band crossing occurs when $f_x=f_y=f_z=0$ are fulfilled.\footnote{Note that in the presence of both TRS and IS, every ${\bf k}$-point is doubly degenerated, yielding a double Hilbert space and two extra conditions have to be fulfilled.} In three dimensions (3D), there are four independent parameters available $(k_x,k_y,k_z,m)$ (three momenta and the mass), and therefore, it is natural to expect a gap closing for a finite range of $m$.
 An example of this is 3D non-centrosymetric topological insulators, where IS is broken\cite{Murakami2007a}.
 In contrast, in 2D it is only possible to find at most one solution by fine tuning $(k_x,k_y, m)$, instead of a range of points.
-However, when more symmetries are involved, a crystalline WSM phase can also emerge in 2D systems.
+However, when more symmetries are involved, a crystalline WSM phase can also emerge in 2D systems at high-symmetry points or lines\cite{Kruthoff2017:PRX}.
 Indeed, it has been recently shown that QSH systems with twofold rotational symmetry exhibit a WSM phase when an inversion symmetry breaking contribution is added\cite{Ahn2017a}.
 Here, the combination of TRS and rotational symmetry relaxes the conditions to find stable crossing points in a 2D {\bf k}-space.
-This crystalline WSM phase mediates the topological phase transition (TPT) between the topological and trivial insulator phases for a finite range of points in the parameter space.
-In contrast to conventional TPT, where the gap closes at one single point in the parameter space, these transitions are called unconventional.
+This crystalline WSM phase mediates the topological phase transition between the topological and trivial insulator phases for a finite range of points in the parameter space.
+In contrast to conventional topological phase transitions, where the gap closes at one single point in the parameter space, these transitions are called unconventional.
+Similar phase transitions can occur in bilayer setups of Rashba 2D electron gases subject to superconductivity, where a Weyl phase separates trivial from second order topological superconducting phases in $\pi$-junction Rashba layers\cite{Volpez2018:PRB,Volpez2019:PRL}.
+Likewise, Floquet Weyl phases can be situated between trivial and topological Floquet phases\cite{Klinovaja2016:PRL}.